Mortgage payment calculator.

 No. The rate field is a planning assumption only and is not an APR.
 APR depends on loan structure, fees, and verified borrower details.

-Why does the payment change so much in Florida
+Why does the payment change so much when I adjust inputs

 Insurance, taxes, and HOA can swing the payment more than small rate changes.
-That is why Florida buyers often feel bigger payment variation than most states—and why this is where deals fall apart after contract when the modeled payment was too low.
+That is why buyers often feel bigger payment variation than they expected — and why this is where deals fall apart after contract when the modeled payment was too low.

 Is this a quote or a commitment to lend